About Phil Steck

 For nearly 30 years, Phil Steck has been standing up for what’s right – justice, equal rights, and economic opportunity.

-Phil is a magna cum laude graduate of Harvard and a graduate of the University of Pennsylvania Law School.
+Phil is a magna cum laude graduate of Harvard College and a graduate of the University of Pennsylvania Law School.
 But, after law school, he didn’t join a big firm and seek out a large pay-day, he became an Assistant District Attorney to help keep our families safe.

 When Phil left the District Attorney’s Office, he didn’t focus on the lucrative areas of private practice.
 He chose to focus on civil rights and employment law to make sure big business and special interests can’t trample the rights and dignity of those without a voice.

 Phil Steck has always been a progressive Democrat.
-In 1999, he was the first Democrat ever elected from his Legislative District.
+In 1999, he was the first Democrat ever elected from his County Legislative District.
 He was at that time the only Democratic elected official in the entire Town of Colonie.
 In 2007, under Phil’s leadership as Democratic Chair, the Democratic Party won control of the government of Colonie for the first time in Town history.
 Phil stepped down as Chair in 2008 but has remained an integral member of Colonie’s Democratic team.

 Phil Steck served 3 and a half terms in the Albany County Legislature, winning between 62%- 80% of the vote in each of his four elections.
 His Legislative District included Loudonville, Menands, Schuyler Heights, and Mannsville in the Town of Colonie.